T.TAO

 Declaration

-Declaring a struct is straightforward.
+The declaration of a struct is very simple.
 The syntax for defining a structure named StructName is as follows.

 DataType1 member1;